Attacking SMB

 Remote Code Execution (RCE)

 Sysinternals featured several freeware tools to administer and monitor computers running Microsoft Windows.
-The software can now be found on the Microsoft website.
+The software can now be found on the Microsoft websitearrow-up-right.
 One of those freeware tools to administer remote systems is PsExec.

-PsExec is a tool that lets us execute processes on other systems, complete with full interactivity for console applications, without having to install client software manually.
+PsExecarrow-up-right is a tool that lets us execute processes on other systems, complete with full interactivity for console applications, without having to install client software manually.
 It works because it has a Windows service image inside of its executable.
 It takes this service and deploys it to the admin$ share (by default) on the remote machine.
 It then uses the DCE/RPC interface over SMB to access the Windows Service Control Manager API.
 Next, it starts the PSExec service on the remote machine.
-The PSExec service then creates a named pipe that can send commands to the system.
+The PSExec service then creates a named pipearrow-up-right that can send commands to the system.

 Impacket PsExec